2017 United States Senate special election in Alabama: Analysis

 Because the number of write-in votes was larger than Jones' margin of victory, the names written in were both counted and listed.
 Luther Strange, who lost the Republican primary to Moore, received the most write-in votes, followed by former White House aide Lee Busby, U.S. Rep. Mo Brooks, who also ran in the Republican Senate primary, Libertarian write-in candidate Ron Bishop, and Attorney General Jeff Sessions.
-Nick Saban, Alabama's head coach, finished in seventh with more than 250 votes.
+Nick Saban, head coach for University of Alabama's football team, finished in seventh with more than 250 votes.

 After the election, Moore filed a lawsuit attempting to block the state from certifying the election and calling for an investigation into voter fraud.
 On December 28, 2017, a judge dismissed this lawsuit and state officials certified the election results, officially declaring Doug Jones the winner.
 Jones was sworn into office on January 3, 2018, by Vice President Mike Pence.
-Jones became the first Democrat to win a statewide race in Alabama since former Lieutenant Governor Lucy Baxley was elected president of the Alabama Public Service Commission in 2008 over Republican Twinkle Andress Cavanaugh.
+Jones became the first Democrat to win a statewide race in Alabama since former lieutenant governor Lucy Baxley was elected president of the Alabama Public Service Commission in 2008 over Republican Twinkle Andress Cavanaugh.
 Prior to that, Democrat Jim Folsom Jr. was elected Lieutenant Governor of Alabama in 2006 over Republican Luther Strange.
 The last Democrat to win a federal statewide election in Alabama was Richard Shelby in 1992, who switched to the Republican Party in late 1994.